Call us Today at (954) 458-8655

 Partition Lawsuits Will End All Disputes Over Inherited Real Estate

-The answer to a sibling conflict over inherited property is to file a partition action.
-A partition action is a formal adversarial lawsuit filed in the probate court where their parent’s Last Will and Testament has been administrated.
-The partition lawsuit is filed under Section 733.814 of the Florida Probate Code by either the sibling or the estate’s personal representative.
+The answer to a sibling conflict over inherited property is to file a partition lawsuit.
+A partition lawsuit can be filed in the probate court where their parent’s Last Will and Testament is being administrated.
+The lawsuit is filed under Section 733.814 of the Florida Probate Code by either the sibling or the estate’s personal representative.

-However, if the estate has been closed, then the probate court request is not an option.
-In these situations, the brother or sister who is in need of help must hire a Florida real estate lawyer to file a partition lawsuit under a different Florida statutory law.
-Chapter 64 of the Florida Statutes sets forth the requirements for filing a non-probate partition action in Florida.
+However, if the estate is closed, then the probate court request is not an option.
+In these situations, the brother or sister who is in need of help must hire a Florida real estate lawyer to file a partition lawsuit under a different statutory law.
+Chapter 64 of the Florida Statutes sets forth the requirements for filing a non-probate partition action in Florida, including a lawsuit under the Uniform Partition of Heirs Property Act.

 What Happens When Siblings Sue For Partition Of Inherited Real Estate?